dmbarbour/Sirea/README.md

 * _Anticipation._ RDP does not make predictions, but it does _propagate_ them.
 Decent predictions at just a few locations can have a widespread effect in an RDP system, supporting optimistic computation and timely preparation of resources, e.g. loading a texture, or opening a window slightly ahead of requirement so they are available right when we need them.
 Anticipation is valuable even if it were only an implementation detail, but developers have access to anticipation by use of `bpeek`.

-* _Embeddable._ Sirea doesn't take over the main loop.
+* _Embeddable, Extension Language._ Sirea doesn't take over the main loop.
 Instead, Sirea supplies a step function for starting and maintaining the behavior.
 These properties also apply partition threads created by Sirea.
 They can do useful work, such as managing state, network, or display in addition to processing RDP communication.
 Sirea supplies some simple mechanisms for communicating between threads and RDP, providing a frozen snapshot view of other threads (only updated between steps).
-Developers also have power to create new behavior primitives to attach new resources with `bUnsafeLnk`.
+Developers also have power to create new behavior primitives to attach new resources with `unsafeLnkB`.

+* _Extensible and Live Programming._ Sirea (via separate library, `sirea-plugin`) provides a runtime plugin framework.
+Plugins primarily provide service modules.
+Service modules can fulfill dependencies for _declarative linking_.
+Plugins may also provide application behavior modules, allowing multiple _main_ behaviors to run concurrently and interact through shared services.
+Plugins can be recompiled on the fly and hot-swapped, ensuring application behavior is consistent with code in the editor.
+Live programming with plugins provides a beautiful alternative to REPL loops, and also a viable route for live DSL programming (by live compilation to a Sirea plugin).
+Sirea as an application platform can run as a thin wrapper for the live plugin programming framework.

 Reactive Demand Programming (in Sirea)